Media

 MOME

-The pandemic is humanity's first shared global experience in a long time, and perhaps the first in terms of mediatization.
-We don't just look at the lives of others, we all live together in this situation.
-Since the outbreak of the epidemic, the question of what the world will be like, once the emergency has been averted, it seems that the "new normal" will no longer be what it was.
+The pandemic has been humanity's first shared global experience in a long time, and perhaps the first in terms of mediatization.
+We are not just watching the lives of others, but we are all living in this situation together.
+Since the outbreak of the epidemic, the question has been what the world will be like, and as the emergency subsides, the "new normal" will apparently no longer be what it used to be.

 Article